Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 While oily fish are the best source of DHA, there are other sources which can be helpful for vegetarians and vegans.
 Vegetarians eat plants, dairy foods and eggs, but no fish or meat.
 Vegans eat no food that comes from animals.

-Some vegetarian and vegan foods are enriched or fortified with DHA, EPA or both of these fatty acids.
+Some vegetarian and vegan foods are enriched or fortified with DHA, EPA or both of these nutrients.
 DHA is produced by certain types of algae and can be purchased in health food stores.
 The omega-3 fatty acid in plants is most commonly alpha-linolenic acid, or ALA.
 ALA can be converted to DHA and EPA in our bodies, although this conversion isn't very efficient.

 DHA Health Benefits in Humans